 Did you know that you could claim compensation for disrupted flights within the same amount of time your ETIAS is valid?
 You can check to see if you’re eligible for compensation for delayed or canceled flights with the last 3 years.

-Travelers of every age, from infants to the elderly, will be required to apply for the ETIAS when they plan to enter any Schengen Zone country.
+Travelers of every age, from infants to the elderly, will be required to complete an ETIAS application when they plan to enter any Schengen Zone country.
 The legal guardian of minors must complete the application on their behalf.
 However, the application fee is waived for applicants under the age of 18 and over the age of 70.

 Once your ETIAS application is approved, you are granted access to travel anywhere within the Schengen Zone for 90 days at a time.
 However, you should know your ETIAS approval is based on a specific country of entry.